 The permanent exhibition is called The Wannsee Conference and the Genocide of the European Jews and documents the history of the persecution of Jews by the Nazi party.
-The process of social exclusion and deportation can be seen there and, also, the murder of the Jewish People in the Eastern Countries.
+The process of social exclusion and deportation can be seen there, as well as the murder of the Jewish People in the Eastern Countries.

 If you want to learn more about Jews and Nazi Germany, the House of the Wannsee Conference is the right place for you.
 The exhibition is open daily from 10 in the morning to 6 in the evening.
-The entrance to the house is free, and the information inside is printed in German and English, but there are audio guides available and also tour guides in German.
+The entrance to the house is free, and the information inside is printed in German and English, but audio guides and tour guides are available in German.

 The Wannsee Conference in Berlin